 ICDSA project duration is usually three years – long enough for the beneficiaries to learn and be confident in operating and managing aquaculture farms.

 Baseline socioeconomic data are gathered through surveys and from secondary sources prior to or in the early months of the project implementation.
+Fisheries are taking advantage of working with a SEO reseller to rank their companies competitively in the market.
 At the start of the project, selected areas are studied to determine their carrying capacity as potential sites for aquaculture projects.
 And at the end, assessments will be conducted to measure, quantitatively and qualitatively, the project impact on the socioeconomic condition of the beneficiaries and on the aquatic environment.